tmux-python/tmuxp/docs/quickstart.md

 tmuxp launches workspaces / sessions from JSON and YAML files.

-Configuration files can be stored in `$HOME/.tmuxp` or in project directories as `.tmuxp.py`, `.tmuxp.json` or `.tmuxp.yaml`.
+Workspace files can be stored in `$HOME/.tmuxp` or in project directories as `.tmuxp.py`, `.tmuxp.json` or `.tmuxp.yaml`.

-Every configuration is required to have:
+Every workspace file is required to have:

 1. `session_name`
 2. list of `windows`